TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

    The constructor of an object is only called when creating the object.
-If the object is reconstituted from the database, the constructor is not called because the object still exists logical.
+If the object is reconstituted from the database, the constructor is not called because the object logically still exists.

 You can retransform a persistent object in a transient object by explicitly removing it from the repository.
 This means that the repository for this object